MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 935 - Special Episode 3 - Today's Oh My Gosh! - Sunflora introduces herself to the player.md

-`💬`: "I'm Sunflora!
-I'm an apprentice to the Guildmaster!"
+>I'm Sunflora!
+I'm an apprentice to the Guildmaster!
+>

-`💬`: "I really enjoy life here at the guild!"
+>I really enjoy life here at the guild!
+>

-`💬`: "I really like treasure!
-And training is really fun!"
+>I really like treasure!
+And training is really fun!
+>

-`💬`: "Since I've joined the guild, my exploration ability has really grown."
+>Since I've joined the guild, my exploration ability has really grown.

 * * *

+>
 >A few days ago, I received a call from the Guildmaster...
 >
 >I was so nervous.
 I wondered what it could be about.